Marriage And Polygamy A Scriptural Perspective

 Read the complete Essay on Marriage and Polygamy under "Testimonials" tab above to see the scriptural and eternal patterns or download it at the bottom of this page

-The Prophet Joseph Smith never taught or lived polygamy, in fact he said that if a person receives a message or revelation that contradicts a previous revelation you may know it is not of God but of Satan, who may appear as an angel of light to deceive.
+The Prophet Joseph Smith never taught or lived polygamy, in fact, he said that if a person receives a message or revelation that contradicts a previous revelation you may know it is not of God but of Satan, who may appear as an angel of light to deceive.
 The following quote from the Prophet Joseph Smith shows that D&C 132 was in direct contradiction with previous revelations in D&C 42:22-26 and D&C 49: 15-17 and former section 101 of 1835 (Three Witnesses to this Truth).
-According to Emma, the Prophets wife, Joseph never received D&C 132 revelation.
+According to Emma, the Prophet's wife, Joseph never received D&C 132 revelation.
 So who wrote D&C 132?
 It was under Brigham Young's administration and contrary to God's eternal pattern.

 “There have also been ministering angels in the church which were of Satan appearing as an angel of light:— A sister in the State of New York had a vision who said it was told her that if she would go to a certain place in the woods an angel would appear to her,— she went at the appointed time and saw a glorious personage descending arrayed in white . . . he commenced and told her to fear God and said that her husband was called to do great things, but that he must not go more than one hundred miles from home or he would not return; whereas God had called him to go to the ends of the earth; and he has since been more than one thousand miles from home, and is yet alive.
 Many true things were spoken by this personage and many things that were false.—How it may be asked was this known to be a bad angel? . . . by his contradicting a former revelation.”
 Times and Seasons 3 [April 1, 1842]: 747